Giri-Rokz/SkillsRepo/README.md

 # nodeProject
-Creating a platform to congregate a network of people who don't have the privilege of doing WFH in difficult times
+Creating a platform to congregate a network of people and enable them to share their tech stack skills.